-Press UP while PRO-ON displayed: Press UP or DOWN to SCROLL Pr01 through Pr12, Press OPTION to select desired schedule (e.g. Pr01), The following options appear in this order when pressing UP: no = switching time not active OP = operation mode (ON, OFF, OCCUPIED, UNOCCUPIED) LP = set point AO = Position of analog output (output must be in manual mode by parameter setting) FAN = Fan state (output must be in manual mode by parameter setting) do = Position binary output - digital, 3-point or PWM (output must be in manual mode by parameter setting).
+Step 1: For annual schedules: Select holiday (Pro1 - Pr12) Press UP while PRO-ON displayed: Press UP or DOWN to SCROLL Pr01 through Pr12, Press OPTION to select desired schedule (e.g. Pr01), The following options appear in this order when pressing UP: no = switching time not active OP = operation mode (ON, OFF, OCCUPIED, UNOCCUPIED) LP = set point AO = Position of analog output (output must be in manual mode by parameter setting) FAN = Fan state (output must be in manual mode by parameter setting) do = Position binary output - digital, 3-point or PWM (output must be in manual mode by parameter setting).
 Hday = Annual time schedule: Holiday Press UP/DOWN to scroll through the possible events(1st bar indicates step 1 complete) Press Option to complete selection of event Hday Pr01 Step 1: Select start month of holiday (For example: 1-12) Select month 1 for January and 12 for December.
 Month is blinking.
-14.07 Press UP/DOWN to select, OPTION to complete Pr01 Step 2: Select start day of holiday (1-31) Select the day of month $(1 - 31)$.
-Day is blinking.
-This is the first day of the holiday.
-Controller enters off mode at $00:00$.
-14.07 Pr01 Press UP/DOWN to select, OPTION to complete 1101 Step 4: Select last month of holiday (For example: 1-12) Select month 1 for January and 12 for December.
+14.07 Press UP/DOWN to select, OPTION to complete Pr01 Step 2: Select start day of holiday (1-31)

+07

+14.0 0/

+Pr01

+Pr01

+Step 4: Select last month of holiday (For example: 1-12)

+Select month 1 for January and 12 for December.
 Month is blinking.
-28.07 Press UP/DOWN to select, OPTION to complete Pr01 Step 5: Select last day of holiday and complete switching event • Select day of month (1-31).
+28.07 Press UP/DOWN to select, OPTION to complete Pr01

+Step 5: Select last day of holiday and complete switching event

+Select day of month (1-31).
 Day is blinking.
 This is the last day of the holiday.
 Controller enters weekly scheduled mode after 23:59.
-28.07 Press UP/DOWN to select, OPTION to complete Pr01
+28 .07 Press UP/DOWN to select, OPTION to complete Pr01

-New Feature with V1.3: Heat - Cool - Fan only - Auto selection
+Heat - Cool - Fan only - Auto selection

 Press OPTION > 2 sec.
-SEL and current time displayed Press UP/DOWN H-C Until small digits display H-C: CEL Press OPTION SEL Currently active Heat or Cool optional with fan symbol or Auto are displayed: .
-Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in 泰 泰 🛪 the following order: Auto: heating and cooling change automatically based on demand.
+SEL and current time displayed Press UP/DOWN Until small digits display H-C: Press OPTION Currently active Heat or Cool optional with fan symbol or Auto are displayed: Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in the following order: Auto: heating and cooling change automatically based on demand.
 This must be setup with FU3.
 Heat: Heating only.
 The controller stays in heating mode and will not switch to cooling.
 Heat & Fan: The controller is in fan only mode.
 The fan will activate based on heating sequence.
-Mechanical heating is disabled.
 Cool: Cooling only.
 The controller stays in cooling mode and will not switch to heating.

 Cool & Fan: The controller is in fan only mode.
 The fan will activate based on cooling sequence.
-Mechanical cooling is disabled.

-Display of in- and output values
+Display of in- and output states

-Step 1: Select in- or output type
+Step 1: Select type or in- or output

 Press OPTION > 2 sec.
-SEL and current time displayed Press UP/DOWN UI Until SEL is shown on small digits, Large digits show: UI = universal inputs SEL AO = Analog outputs FAN = Fan outputs do = Binary, 3-point or PWM outputs Press OPTION to select in or output type
+SEL and current time displayed

+Press UP/DOWN UI

+Until small digits display SEL, Large digits show: 6FI

+UI = universal inputs SEL

+AO = Analog outputs

+FAN = Fan outputs

+do = Binary, 3-point or PWM outputs

+Press OPTION to display state of In- or Output

-Step 2: Select ID of in- or output and display value
+Step 2: Select number of in- or output